timlovescoding/image_classifier/README.md

 * You only need to change the directory to your personal one *

 1. Go to my google drive to download the datasets,[**HERE**](https://drive.google.com/open?id=12oIU2uCpO8LjkqC3WaQ1k1dB-WGCZmdg).
-The image I want to classify here is Char Kuey Teow which is one of my favourite food, a Malaysia delicacy.
+The image I want to classify here is Char Kuey Teow (CKT) which is one of my favourite food, a Malaysia delicacy.
 A sample image:

 ![](ckt.jpg)